MinaProtocol/mina/src/app/website/posts/scans.markdown

 <div class="side-footnote-container">
 <div class="side-footnote">
 <sup>10</sup>
-In order to prevent latency and space from growing over time, we need to make sure we complete work as fast as we add it
+In order to prevent latency and space from growing over time, we need to make sure we complete work as fast as we add it.
 </div>
 </div>